davidmarkclements/overload-protection/readme.md

 Options (particularly thresholds) are quite sensitive and highly relevant on a case by case basis.
 Possible options are as follows:

+#### production: process.env.NODE_ENV === 'production'

+The `production` option determines whether the client receives an error message detailing the surpassed threshold(s).
+(It may also be used in future for other such good practices or performance trade-offs).

 #### clientRetrySecs: 1

 By default, `overload-protection` will add a header to the 503 response